Private Internet Access: Company

 The CEO of Private Internet Access (and its parent company, London Trust Media, Inc.) is Ted Kim.
 The company was founded by Andrew Lee.
 Lee started the company PIA because he wanted a way to prevent Internet Relay Chat from revealing IP addresses.

-On November 18, 2019, Private Internet Access announced that it would be merged into Kape Technologies, which operates three competing VPN services, Cyberghost, ExpressVPN and Zenmate.
+On November 18, 2019, Private Internet Access announced that it would be merged into Kape Technologies, which operates three competing VPN services, CyberGhost, ExpressVPN and ZenMate.
 Some users objected to the acquisition, as Kape (under its former name, Crossrider) previously developed browser toolbars bundled with potentially unwanted programs.

 History

 Founded in 2010, Private Internet Access was formed under parent company London Trust Media and entrepreneur Andrew Lee.
-The company was formed due to Lee’s interest to take privacy mainstream.
-The goal of the company is to create the “next VPN” and to do this they open-sourced their client software code for everyone to use.
-During their acquisition by Kape Technologies, PIA had to assure their users that privacy and security will remain the company’s top priority as they continue to work under Kape’s umbrella.
-However, due to Kape Technologies history, a good amount of faith in PIA was lost.
+The company was formed due to Lee's interest to take privacy mainstream.
+During their acquisition by Kape Technologies, PIA attempted to reassure customers that privacy and security remained the company's top priority.
+However, due to the history of Kape Technologies, many users were distrusting.

 After merging with Kape Technologies, Private Internet Access became one of many privacy software products offered by the corporation.
-Along with Private Internet Access, Kape also offers Cyberghost, Intego, Webselenese and Restoro.
-Previously Crossrider, a UK-based company, Kape Technologies changed their name in 2018 in order to go under a type of rebranding and "escape a strong association to the past activities of the company" through which they had issues with their previous image being associated with traffic manipulation.
+Along with PIA, Kape also offers CyberGhost, ZenMate, Intego, Webselenese and Restoro.
+Previously Crossrider, Kape Technologies changed their name in 2018 in order to go under a type of rebranding and "escape a strong association to the past activities of the company" through which they had issues with their previous image being associated with traffic manipulation.
 After purchasing various other VPN services, Kape Technologies purchased Private Internet Access in order to "aggressively expand their footprint in North America".